jmteachw/wedding-api/README.md

-# wedding-website
+# wedding-api
-Website for the wedding
+API for the wedding website